actris/data-management-plan/DMP/initial-DMP.md

 **Outline of data life cycle (workflow and workflow diagram)**

-Detail on the data life cycle and workflow (workflow diagrams for data production) for Atmospheric Simulation chamber data can be found in [Appendix 7](https://github.com/actris/data-management-plan/blob/master/DMP/initial-DMP.md#appendix-7-actris-atmospheric-simulation-chamber-data-centre-unit-asc-data-life-cycle-and-workflow-diagram).
+Detail on the data life cycle andA preliminary version of the data workflow (workflow diagrams for data production) for Atmospheric Simulation chamber data can be found in [Appendix 7](https://github.com/actris/data-management-plan/blob/master/DMP/initial-DMP.md#appendix-7-actris-atmospheric-simulation-chamber-data-centre-unit-asc-data-life-cycle-and-workflow-diagram).
+The definition of this workflow is still under progress and a finalized version will be available in 2020.

 ### 3.6 ACTRIS data and services (ACCESS)